furiousOyster/software-defined-org/README.md

 The overall functionality of an org is always measured by Sales.
 Therefore everything within an org can be measured relative to increasing sales performance.

+Unless we can measure the change, we're not going to implement it.

 # Functions that fulfill the Features of the SDO and dependencies
 1. Market awareness
 1. Contacts